November 2015 Paris attacks: Attacks

 Three groups of men launched six distinct attacks: three suicide bombings in one attack, a fourth suicide bombing in another attack, and shootings at four locations.
 The shootings were in the vicinity of the rue Alibert, the rue de la Fontaine-au-Roi, the rue de Charonne, the Bataclan theatre, and avenue de la République.
 Three explosions occurred near the Stade de France, another on boulevard Voltaire, and two of the Bataclan shooters also detonated their suicide vests as police ended the standoff.
 According to the Paris prosecutor, the attackers wore suicide vests that used acetone peroxide as an explosive.
-French police reports on cellphones recovered from crime scenes showed that the attacks were being coordinated in real time from Brussels, Belgium, the location of origin of the terrorist cell that the Paris attackers were members of.
+French police reports on cellphones recovered from crime scenes showed that the attacks were being coordinated in real time from Brussels, Belgium, the location of origin of the terrorist cell to which the Paris attackers belonged.

 Stade de France bombings

 President François Hollande (pictured in 2013) was at the Stade de France during the attacks.

 Three explosions occurred near the country's national sports stadium, the Stade de France, in the suburb of Saint-Denis, resulting in four deaths, including the three suicide bombers.
 The explosions happened at 21:16, 21:19, and 21:53.
-At the time, the stadium was hosting an international friendly football match between France and Germany, which President Hollande was attending.
+At the time, the stadium was hosting an international friendly soccer match between France and Germany, which President Hollande was attending.
 The suicide bombers arrived slightly late for the game, two of them wearing Bayern-Munich tracksuits as disguises, and eyewitness reports indicated they did not have tickets, resulting in them being turned away by security guards several times.

 The first explosion near the stadium occurred about 20 minutes after the start of the game.
 The first bomber, a man under the pseudonym 'Ahmad al-Mohammad', was prevented from entering the stadium after a security guard patted him down and found the explosive vest.
 A few seconds after being turned away, he detonated the vest outside the security gate, killing himself and a bystander.
 Investigators later surmised that the first bomber had planned to detonate his vest within the stadium, triggering the crowd's panicked exit onto the streets where the two other bombers were lying in wait.
 Three minutes after the first bombing, the second bomber, a man under the pseudonym 'M al-Mahmod', blew himself up outside another security gate after repeatedly failing to find and enter a crowd of people.
 Another 34 minutes after that, Bilal Hadfi's vest detonated outside a McDonald's restaurant.
 Moments before, a woman encountered him in an alley and he asked her for directions to the McDonald's.
 As the explosion happened, people were being evacuated out of the McDonald's restaurant.
 According to some reports, the location of the third explosion was at a McDonald's restaurant, where over 50 people were injured, seven seriously; others state the bomb detonated some distance away from any discernible target.